graphql/graphql-js/README.md

 ## Want to ride the bleeding edge?

-The `npm` branch in this repository is automatically maintained to be the last commit to `main` to pass all tests, in the same form found on npm.
+The `npm` branch in this repository is automatically maintained to be the last commit to `17.x.x` to pass all tests, in the same form found on npm.
 It is recommended to use builds deployed to npm for many reasons, but if you want to use the latest not-yet-released version of graphql-js, you can do so by depending directly on this branch: